iknowaditya/pomodoro_timer/README.md

    - A progress bar will show the remaining time for the current session.
 It fills up as you progress through the session and resets when switching between work and break sessions.

 5. **Statistics**:
-   - View the total work time, total break time, and the number of Pomodoro sessions completed so far.
+   - View the total work time, total break time, and the number of Pomodoro sessions completed.

 ---